mireu-san/react-cart-system/README.md

+# How to run this program

+# install
+react-router-dom
+tanstack@react-query

 # Abstract
 To test out whether it works with the following stack combination:
 - react.js, react-query, react-router-dom, redux

 HOWEVER, I will not implement Redux till I complete the objectives.

 # Objective
 To build a simple cart system, and login auth system.
 Total : 2.